jameshfisher/jameshfisher.com/_posts/2017-04-07-multiplexing-with-a-loop.md

 ---
-title: "Multiplexing by looping over nonblocking sockets"
+title: Multiplexing by looping over nonblocking sockets
-justification: "I'm learning networking.
-Currently concentrating on TCP."
+justification: I'm learning networking.
+Currently concentrating on TCP.
+tags: []
 ---

 To multiplex multiple clients in a server process, we traditionally use two tools: `select` (or similar) to discover which clients can be processed, and non-blocking sockets to ensure that we don't block when processing those clients.